Connect to SQL database source data

 batch_request=batch_request, expectation_suite_name="test_gcs_suite"

-method to run Expectations on the Batch and automatically add them to the Expectation Suite.validator.expect_column_values_to_not_be_null(column="passenger_count")
+- Use the - Validatormethod to run Expectations on the Batch and automatically add them to the Expectation Suite.- validator.expect_column_values_to_not_be_null(column="passenger_count")

 validator.expect_column_values_to_be_between(